The mean number of 3-torsion elements in ray class groups of quadratic fields: Parametrization of -torsion elements in ray class groups of quadratic fields

-Next, we explicitly determine cubic fields that lie inside a cubic cyclic extension of a quadratic field $K$ in order to count the size of the $3$-torsion subgroup of the ray class group of $K$.
+Next, we explicitly determine cubic fields that lie inside the normal closure (over $\bQ$) of a cubic cyclic extension of a quadratic field $K$.
+We show that the quantity of such cubic fields can be used to compute the number of the $3$-torsion elements in the ray class groups of $K$.